fxprunayre/geocat/es/es-dashboards/geocatch-indicators.md

 The idea is to:
 * Check what are the sections used or not in existing record?
 * What is the status in subtemplates?
-If fields are not use, maybe we could simplify drastically editor form (eg. table list of format with only name and version - instead of current advanced editor form)
+If fields are not use, maybe we could simplify drastically editor form (eg. table list of format with only name and version - instead of current advanced editor form providing all the model)
-* What are the main value used per field? eg. on other constraints https://jira.swisstopo.ch/browse/MGEO_SB-517.
+* What are the main values used per field? eg. on other constraints https://jira.swisstopo.ch/browse/MGEO_SB-517.

 ## List of indicators